bhavink/databricks/gcpdb4u/security/Configure-VPC-SC.md

 * Data cannot be copied to unauthorized resources outside the perimeter using service operations such as gsutil cp or bq mk.

-* When enabled, internet access to resources within a perimeter is restricted using whitelisted IPv4 and IPv6 ranges.
+* When enabled, internet access to resources within a perimeter is restricted using allowlisted IPv4 and IPv6 ranges.

 VPC Service Controls provides an additional layer of security defense for Google Cloud services that is independent of Identity and Access Management (IAM).
 While IAM enables granular identity-based access control, VPC Service Controls enables broader context-based perimeter security, including controlling data egress across the perimeter.
 We recommend using both VPC Service Controls and IAM for defense in depth.